1954 Triumph Thunderbird

 1954 TRIUMPH THUNDERBIRD - SOUPED-UP 650

-Front fork springs were lengthened to 20 inches & rear shocks were 3-position slim-bodied Girlings with 110lb springs early in the year & 125lb springs mid-year on.
+Front fork springs were lengthened to 20 inches and rear shocks were 3-position slim-bodied Girlings with 110lb springs early in the year, with 125lb springs mid-year on.
 A centerstand appeared for the first time ever on a Triumph motorcycle.

-Again, our pretty Tiger T110 sits in for a 1954 Triumph Thunderbird.
-The new swingarm rear suspension & Girling shocks are visible here.
-One key difference in appearance between the Tiger & the T-Bird is the primary covers.
-The 1954 Triumph Thunderbird had an alternator which required a larger bulge in front than this.
+ABOVE: This is a 1954 Tiger T110.
+The new swingarm rear suspension and Girling shocks are visible here.
+One key difference in appearance between the Tiger and the T-Bird is the primary covers.
+The '54 T-Bird had an alternator which required a larger bulge in front than this.

 The new frame called for many new parts, including a new oil tank (claimed to be 6 pt, but was actually only 5) which also housed the battery tray, air cleaner & tool box.
-As always, the 6T Thunderbird came with well-valanced fenders, a new stepped two-place seat & headlight nacelle.1954 TRIUMPH THUNDERBIRD - COOKING MODEL
+As always, the 6T Thunderbird came with well-valanced fenders, a new stepped two-place seat & headlight nacelle.

 With the introduction of the red-hot T110, the 6T T-Bird was no longer the top model.
-Starting with the 1954 Triumph Thunderbird, it became relegated to what the Brit's call a "cooking model", or basic commuter, and sidecar duty, pretty much from then on for the rest of its career.
+Starting with in 1954, it became relegated to what the Brit's call a "cooking model", or basic commuter, and sidecar duty, pretty much from then on for the rest of its career.
 Until the arrival of the Triumph TR6

 in 1956, then the Triumph Bonneville